africanobyamugisha/BOU-Financial-Markets-Web-Scrap/ReadMe.md

 ## Usage

-To use this code, you will need to have R installed on your computer and have the required packages (`rvest`, `DT`, and `readxl`) installed.
-Once you have downloaded the code, you can run it in R by sourcing the file.
+To use this code, you will need to have `R` and `R STUDIO` installed on your computer.
+Once you have downloaded the code, you can run it in R Studio by sourcing the file.

 ## Contact

-If you have any questions or comments about this code, please feel free to add an issue Or comment in the discussion
+If you have any questions or comments about this code or running it, please feel free to add an issue Or comment in the discussion below.

 https://github.com/africanobyamugisha/BOU-Financial-Markets-Web-Scrap/discussions